tinko26/ao/docs/environment/slist.md

 ao_slist_remove_all(l);
 ```

-The correct ordering of a list can be asserted in linear time, to.
+The correct ordering of a list can be asserted in linear time, too.
+The function traverses the list from front to back and, for each node, checks, whether it is less than its successor.
+If that is not the case, the function triggers a [runtime assertion](assert.md) failure.

 ```c
 ao_slist_assert(l);